CD-i: Legacy

-Although extensively marketed by Philips, notably via infomercial, consumer interest in CD-i titles remained low.
+Although extensively marketed by Philips, particularly via infomercial, consumer interest in CD-i titles remained low.
 By 1994, sales of CD-i systems had begun to slow, and in 1998 the product line was dropped.
-Plans for a second generation CD-i system were certainly present and Argonaut Software was even designated to design chip sets for the successor to the CD-i.
+Plans for a second generation CD-i system were made, and Argonaut Software was designated to design chip sets for the successor to the CD-i.
 However, company president Cor Boonstra saw no interest in the media area for Philips and so Philips sold everything, including the media subsidiary Polygram.

 The Dutch half of Philips Media was sold to Softmachine, which released The Lost Ride on the CD-i as the last product for the CD-i.
 The French side of the company, who had purchased German publishers Bomico Entertainment Software and Laguna Video Games the year prior, was sold to French publisher Infogrames in June 1997 along with the entire CD-i library as well as German publishers.
 A CD-ROM add-on for the Super NES, which was announced for development with Nintendo in 1991, was never made.
 The last CD-i game was Solar Crusade, made by Infogrames and released in 1999.

 After its discontinuation, the CD-i was overwhelmingly panned by critics who blasted its graphics, games, and controls.
 Microsoft CEO Bill Gates admitted that initially he "was worried" about the CD-i due to Philips' heavy support for the device and its two-pronged attack on both the games console and PC markets, but that in retrospect, "It was a device that kind of basically got caught in the middle.
 It was a terrible game machine, and it was a terrible PC."
 The CD-i's various controllers were ranked the fifth worst video game controller by IGN editor Craig Harris.
 PC World ranked it as fourth on their list of "The 10 Worst Video Game Systems of All Time".
 Gamepro.com listed it as number four on their list of The 10 Worst-Selling Consoles of All Time.
 In 2008, CNET listed the system on its list of the worst game console(s) ever.
 In 2007, GameTrailers ranked the Philips CD-i as the fourth worst console of all time in its Top 10 Worst Console lineup.

-In later retrospective years, the CD-i has become (infamously) best known for its video games, particularly those from the Nintendo-licensed Mario and The Legend of Zelda series, considered by many to be of poor taste.
+In later years, video games released for the CD-i have been criticised, particularly those from the Nintendo-licensed Mario and The Legend of Zelda series, considered by many to be of poor quality.
 Games that were most heavily criticized include Hotel Mario, Link: The Faces of Evil, Zelda: The Wand of Gamelon, and Zelda's Adventure.
-EGM's Seanbaby rated The Wand of Gamelon as one of the worst video games of all time.
+EGMs Seanbaby rated The Wand of Gamelon as one of the worst video games of all time.
 However, Burn:Cycle was positively received by critics and has often been held up as the standout title for the CD-i.